-Their style is far from conventional and is best described as ever-evolving world music that is a harmonious blend of diverse cultures, languages and musical genres that influence them.
+Seven Eyes’ style is best described as ever-evolving world jazz music that is a harmonious blend of diverse cultures, languages and musical genres that influence them.
 Seven Eyes’ compositions transcends multiple genres – Jazz, Brazilian, Sufi/Hindustani music and Western classical music.

-Having performed at the United Nations in New York, UN Geneva, TEDx Malaysia as well as Jashn-e-Rekhta festival in New Delhi, Faiz International Festival in Lahore amongst many other global festivals and events.
-They are regulars on BBC Asian Network, BBC Urdu, and BBC World and are regarded for their appeal to bring together diverse music and various languages from around the world together in a single performance.
+The duo have performed at the United Nations (UN) in New York, UN Geneva, EFG London Jazz Festival, TEDx Malaysia as well as Jashn-e-Rekhta festival in New Delhi, Faiz International Festival in Lahore amongst many other global festivals and events.
+They are regulars on radio stations such as the BBC Asian Network, BBC Urdu, and BBC World and are regarded for their appeal to bring together diverse music and various languages from around the world together in a single performance.

-The duo continuously travel worldwide performing both their own music (heard on the album The Seed and Senses), and covering popular songs from around the world from Western pop classics to well known songs from the Indian Subcontinent.
+Seven Eyes’ two studio albums The Seed and Senses were enthusiastically received by live audiences in the UK, Europe, North America, Middle-East and in the Asian Subcontinent.
+The duo continuously travel worldwide performing both their own music (heard on the album The Seed and Senses), as well as covering popular songs from around the world from Western pop classics to well known songs from the Asian Subcontinent.